cmuchinsky/collibra-gradle-versioning-plugin/README.md

 We get the version information from the branch in two flavours:

 * the _full_ version, which is normalised branch name, followed by the short commit hash
-* the _display_ version, which can be used to display the version to an end user, and is computed differently on a `feature/*` or `master` branch than on a `release/*` branch.
+* the _display_ version, which can be used to display the version to an end user, and is computed differently on a `feature/*` or `main` branch than on a `release/*` branch.

-The computed project's _display_ version on the `feature/*` and `master` branches is the _base_ version (the normalised branch name without the prefix) and the abbreviated commit hash (or _build_ version).
+The computed project's _display_ version on the `feature/*` and `main` branches is the _base_ version (the normalised branch name without the prefix) and the abbreviated commit hash (or _build_ version).
 For `release/*` branches, the version is computed according the latest tag on the branch, allowing for automatic patch number.

 To achieve such a configuration, just configure the `versioning` plug-in the following way and follow strict conventions for your branch names: